bytecodealliance/cranelift/docs/ir.rst

 Typically, the VM context pointer is passed as a hidden function argument to Cranelift functions.

+Chains of global value expressions are possible, but cycles are not allowed.
+They will be caught by the IR verifier.

-.. inst:: GV = vmctx+Offset
+.. inst:: GV = vmctx

-    Declare a global value of the address of a field in the VM context struct.
+    Declare a global value of the address of the VM context struct.

-    This declares a global value which is a constant offset from the VM context pointer which is passed as a hidden argument to all functions JIT-compiled for the VM.
+    This declares a global value which is the VM context pointer which may be passed as a hidden argument to functions JIT-compiled for a VM.

-    Typically, the VM context is a C struct, and the declared global value is the address of a member of the struct.
+    Typically, the VM context is a `#[repr(C, packed)]` struct.

-    :arg Offset: Byte offset from the VM context pointer to the global value.
     :result GV: Global value.

 The address of a global value can also be derived by treating another global variable as a struct pointer.
 This makes it possible to chase pointers into VM runtime data structures.

-.. inst:: GV = deref(BaseGV)+Offset
+.. inst:: GV = load(BaseGV): Type

-    Declare a global value in a struct pointed to by BaseGV.
+    Declare a global value pointed to by BaseGV with type Type.

-    The address of GV can be computed by first loading a pointer from BaseGV and adding Offset to it.

-    It is assumed the BaseGV resides in accessible memory with the appropriate alignment for storing a pointer.
+    It is assumed the BaseGV resides in accessible memory with the appropriate alignment for storing a value with type Type.

-    Chains of ``deref`` global values are possible, but cycles are not allowed.
-They will be caught by the IR verifier.

     :arg BaseGV: Global value providing the base pointer.
-    :arg Offset: Byte offset added to the loaded value.
     :result GV: Global value.

+.. inst:: GV = iadd_imm BaseGV, Offset

+    Declare a global value which has the value of BaseGV offset by Offset.

+    :arg BaseGV: Global value providing the base value.
+    :arg Offset: Offset added to the base value.

-.. inst:: GV = [colocated] globalsym name
+.. inst:: GV = [colocated] symbol name

-    Declare a global value at a symbolic address.
+    Declare a symbolic address global value.

-    The address of GV is symbolic and will be assigned a relocation, so that it can be resolved by a later linking phase.
+    The value of GV is symbolic and will be assigned a relocation, so that it can be resolved by a later linking phase.

     If the colocated keyword is present, the symbol's definition will be